-2. Invoke configure with the appropriate prefix:
+2. Invoke configure with the appropriate prefix and specify the ch_p4mpd device:

 '''

-% ./configure --prefix=/usr/local/mpich-1.2.6 |& tee c.log
+% ./configure --with-device=ch_p4mpd --prefix=/usr/local/mpich-1.2.6

 '''

-This will configure MPICH for the default device; this is usually the appropriate choice.
 Section 4.1 discusses the options that can be given to configure to customize MPICH.
 The output of configure is piped to tee; this program both writes the output to the file specified by its argument (here 'c.log') and to standard output.
 If you have trouble with the configure or make step, the file 'c.log' will help identify any problems.